Harmonizer/shell_scripts/README.md

-# shellscripts
-Just a collection of scripts i made over time
+#Collection of shell scripts and other stuff i've made over the years.